thelovelab/comp-bio-setup/terminal_git_github.md

 * [Set up SSH key with GitHub](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)
 * [Set up SSH key with Bitbucket](https://confluence.atlassian.com/bitbucket/set-up-ssh-for-git-728138079.html)

+**Remember**: then you should always clone with SSH as opposed to HTTPS when cloning from GitHub.

 Once you have done this, you have two choices:

 1. to start by cloning an empty repo